 Giving a testimonial should be easy for the client.
 No one wants to spend their valuable time doing favors for other businesses, but lots of people have a few minutes to spare.

-If you organize a meeting to create the video, make sure it does not require the client to bend backwards.
+If you schedule an appointment to create the video, make sure it does not require the client to bend backwards.

 One option is to automate the process, which allows the customer to make the testimonial on the spot when they are browsing your website.
 That prevents the customer from procrastinating.

 There are many ways to create customer testimonial videos, which is why we should first discuss the objectives, resources and limitations.
 Consider the following questions:

 Based on the answers you have for those questions, you could choose between professional video production, do-it-yourself -solution or testimonial software.

 Before we move on to discuss each option, there is something that should apply in every case.